Welcome to the tuning world for fishing reels!

 Introduction

-What do the bearing sizes mean?
+What do the ball bearing sizes mean?

 Example:

-A bearing with the designation 3×10×4 means:
+A bearing labeled 3×10×4 means:

 • Inner diameter: 3 mm